Double Lift

 AlakazamMagicUK says...

-The routine uses basic card sleights, including double lifts, making it accessible with practice and essential for a convincing performance.
+The routine relies on basic card sleights, making it accessible to magicians with a foundational understanding of card handling.

 AMillionCardTricks says...

-A cornerstone of card magic, the double lift allows the illusion of showing a single card while actually displaying two.
-Practice until it becomes natural and undetectable.
+Highlights the Double Lift as a cornerstone of card magic, allowing the illusion of showing a single card while actually displaying two.

 BestMagic says...